vmware/differential-datalog/README.md

     At the moment, DDlog can only operate on databases that completely fit the memory of a single machine.
-Se are working on a distributed version of DDlog that will be able to parition its state and computation across multiple machines.
+Se are working on a distributed version of DDlog that will be able to partition its state and computation across multiple machines.

 6. **Typed**: In its classical textbook form Datalog is more of a mathematical formalism than a practical tool for programmers.
 In particular, pure Datalog does not have concepts like types,